dotwebstack/dotwebstack/vocabulary/README.md

 		];
 	.

-If a representation contains child representations, these child representations will depicted below each other (except in the case of a header,navbar or footer appearance).
+If a representation contains child representations, these child representations will be depicted below each other (except when the appearance explicitly defines otherwise).
 It is however possible to fully control the way a page is rendered.
 For this, you might use the property `elmo:template`, that contains a JSX template describing the way appearances are presented on a page.

 We have created a [configuration file](examples/jsx-template-representation.trig) that contains some examples how to configure representations with or without JSX templates.